Unit 1 - Notes

 - Differentiate the equation with respect to .

-- This results in a differential equation involving .
+- This results in a differential equation in variables and .

 - Solve to find a relation between .

-- Eliminate between the original equation and the result from step 4.
+- Eliminate between the original equation and the result to get the solution in and .

-- Disregarding the factor , we equate .
+- Ignoring the factor , we set .

 This represents a family of straight lines.

-- Alternatively, eliminate between the original equation and .
+- Eliminate between the General Solution equation and the differentiated equation.